AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 ## Enrollment Form

 > Thank you for your interest in this course.
-To enroll in the course, please fill out the form below and complete your payment.
+To enroll in the course, please fill out the form below to provide your contact details and complete your payment.